 Color of Title

 You’ve probably come across the term ‘color of title’ while researching squatter’s rights in Idaho.
-It’s actually quite an important aspect of an adverse possession claim in the state.
+It’s an important aspect of an adverse possession claim in the state.

 Essentially, color of title means that someone has gained ownership of the property with it being ‘regular’.
 Most often, this means that they are missing one or more documents or legal memorials, or the property is not registered properly.